nautobot/nautobot/nautobot/docs/plugins/development.md

 You may see other context keys as well, but any not documented above should not be relied upon as they may be removed in a future release.
 Some examples of those are:

-* `changelog_url`: This can now be retrieved from the object itself, via `object.get_changelog_url`, if the object supports change-logging
 * `obj`: Please use `object` instead
 * `obj_type`: Please use `verbose_name` instead
 * `obj_type_plural`: Please use `verbose_name_plural` instead